nicthrow/nicthrow/README.md

 ### Hi There! 👋🏾 My name is Nicole (or Nic).
 I'm currently learning JavaScript through The Odin Project.
 I started this journey to write an app to help women of domestic violence.
-I hope to ✨inspire other✨ women of color to learn to code while also making a career change.
+I hope to ✨inspire✨ other women of color to learn to code while also making a career change.

 <!--
 **nicthrow/nicthrow** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.